6 Ways to Effectively Speed Up and Improve Muscle Recovery

 5. Drink More Water

-A tip that you may find helpful is to carry a water bottle with you wherever you go.
-Sip from it throughout the day, and when empty, simply refill it or grab another water bottle.
+A simple tip is to carry a water bottle with you everywhere you go.
+Sip on it consistently throughout the day to ensure your muscles stay hydrated and ready for action.

 6. Supplement Smarter